teleponi/rls_buddy/readme.md

 The integration tests cover several critical aspects of the system, including:

 - **Health Checks:** Verifying that all services are up and running.
-- **User Authentication:** Testing the creation of users, token generation, and token validation.
 - **Tracking Data Management:** Ensuring that sleep and day tracking data can be created, retrieved, and managed correctly through the API Gateway.
-- **Service Communication:** Confirming that the API Gateway correctly routes requests to the appropriate microservices and that the services communicate as expected.

 to generate a coverage report, run: